brigadecore/brigade-github-gateway/docs/CI_CD.md

 events.process()
 ```

-Unaccounted for in the script above are `ci_job:requested` events that indicate
+Unaccounted for in the first iteration of our script are `ci_job:requested`
-that a specific job should be re-run.
-Modifying the previous script slightly,
+events which indicate that a specific job should be re-run.
+Modifying the
-we can account for such events.
-The strategy makes use of a map of job factory
+previous script slightly, we can account for such events.
+The strategy makes use
-functions indexed by name:
+of a map of job factory functions indexed by name:

 ```typescript
 import { events, Event, Job, ConcurrentGroup, Container } from "@brigadecore/brigadier"